bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-9-this.rst

   :language: java
   :autograde: unittest

   Create a class called BankAccount that keeps track of the account holder's name, the account number, and the balance in the account.
-Create 2 constructors, a toString() method, and withdraw(amount) and deposit(amount) methods.
+Create 2 constructors using ``this`` (one constructor to initialize all 3 instance variables and one that only has 2 parameters for the name and account number and initializes the balance to 0), a toString() method, and withdraw(amount) and deposit(amount) methods.
 Use the this keyword in the constructor and methods.
 Test your class in a main method.
   ~~~~
-  public class BankAccount {}
+  public class BankAccount
+  {
+      // 3 instance variables

+      // 2 constructors using this

+      // toString method
+      // deposit(amount) method
+      // withdraw(amount) method
+      // main method for testing

+  }
   ====
    import static org.junit.Assert.*;